Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Results

-Interestingly, in economic networks, Adamic-Adar stands out as the best performer.
-Spectral Clustering and Top-Stacking achieve the best results in some instances, but Preferential Attachment consistently secures the second place, demonstrating performance close to Adamic-Adar.
-It is noteworthy that both Adamic-Adar and Preferential Attachment, despite being simple topological predictors, show strong predictive power in economic networks, even though Preferential Attachment does not perform well in other domains, including social networks.
-This suggests its specific efficacy in economic networks.
+In economic networks, Top-Stacking stands out as the best-performing method overall, while Preferential Attachment consistently secures the second place, demonstrating AUC scores close to and sometimes better than Top-Stacking.
+It is noteworthy that Preferential Attachment has a specific efficacy in economic networks, demonstrating good predictive power despite being a simple topological predictor and a relatively weak predictor in other domains (even social networks).

-For social networks, most of the link prediction algorithms are able to achieve highly accurate results, regardless of the missingness patterns, with a relatively small standard deviation.
-The worst accuracies on social networks in \cref{tabsoc} are obtained with Preferential Attachment, while all other methods achieve at least an AUC score above $0.9$ across different missingness patterns.

-To explore this variation further, we perform Principal Component Analysis (PCA) using the AUC scores across prediction algorithms and sampling functions as features to characterize each network.
-That is, for each sampling method and prediction algorithm, we use the AUC scores obtained for each individual network as feature vectors for PCA.
-The results in \cref{Fig-pca} are intuitively consistent with the nice properties of social networks that positively affect the ability to accurately predict missing edges, such as high clustering coefficients and heavy-tailed degree distributions \cite{ahn2007analysis, toivonen2006model}.
-These results not only confirm the claim in Ghasemian et al.~\cite{ghasemian2020stacking} that most link prediction methods can achieve high link prediction performance on social networks, but also show that the statement is true even under various missingness patterns.
-We thus stress that the comparison of different link prediction algorithms should focus on all types of real-world networks, rather than solely on social networks.